ageweke/objectified_sessions/README.md

     end

 ...while you're now using three, rather than 23, bytes of storage space for the key for that field.

+**IMPORTANT**: Changing the storage alias for a field, or setting one, will cause _all existing data for that field to disappear_.
+(Hopefully this is obvious; this is because ObjectifiedSessions will now be looking under a different key for that data.)
+It is, however, safe to do the reverse, by renaming a field and setting its storage alias to be its old name.

 #### Retiring Fields